 - annual salary;

-- annual incentive bonus;
+- annual cash incentive;

-- long-term incentive bonus;
+- long-term cash incentive;

-- participation in the NAV CANADA Executive Pension Plan; and
+- participation in a defined benefit pension plan; and

 - benefits and perquisites.

 In the event that the employment of a Named Executive Officer who entered into an employment agreement with the Company prior to January 1, 2016 is terminated by the Company without cause, severance compensation, in lieu of notice, is determined on a case-by-case basis at the time of termination.
 For Named Executive Officers who became officers of the Company on or after January 1, 2016, their employment agreements provide that in the event that their employment is terminated by the Company without cause, the Company will provide such Named Executive Officer with working notice equal to 18 months.
 In lieu of working notice, the Company may elect to provide a lump sum severance payment or may elect any combination of working notice and severance pay.